-Excretion of doxycycline by the kidney is about 40 percent/72 hours in individuals with normal function (creatinine clearance about 75 mL/min).
-This percentage of excretion may fall as low as 1 to 5 percent/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
+Following a single 100 mg dose administered in a concentration of 0.4 mg/mL in a onehour infusion, normal adult volunteers average a peak of 2.5 mcg/mL, while 200 mg of a concentration of 0.4 mg/mL administered over two hours averaged a peak of 3.6 mcg/mL.
+Excretion of doxycycline by the kidney is about 40 %/72 hours in individuals with normal function (creatinine clearance about 75 mL/min).
+This percentage excretion may fall as low as 1 to 5 %/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
 Studies have shown no significant difference in serum half-life of doxycycline (range 18 to 22 hours) in individuals with normal and severely impaired renal function.

-Hemodialysis does not alter this serum half-life of doxycycline.
+Hemodialysis does not alter this serum half-life.

 Doxycycline is indicated in infections caused by the following microorganisms:

 - Rickettsiae (Rocky Mountain spotted fever, typhus fever, and the typhus group,

 - Mycoplasma pneumoniae(PPLO, Eaton Agent).

 - Agents of psittacosis and ornithosis.

-- Haemophilus ducreyi (chancroid).
+- Haemophilus ducreyi (chancroid),

-- Bartonella bacilliformis.
+- Bartonella bacilliformis,

-- Bacteroides species.
+- Bacteroides species,

-- Vibrio comma and Vibrio fetus.
+- Vibrio cholerae and